Apple Cinnamon Walnut Bread

 - 4 tsp cinnamon

-- 2 cups, divided - apples, peeled, cored and thinly sliced
+- 2 cups apples, peeled, cored and thinly sliced

 - 1 cup powdered sugar

-- Roll or pat each section into a 12 x 8- inch rectangle.
+- Roll or pat each dough into a 12x8-inch rectangle.
 Brush one dough with melted butter; sprinkle with half of cinnamon mixture.
 Place half the apple pieces and walnuts evenly over dough.
 With a rolling pin, push apples, walnuts and cinnamon sugar lightly into the dough.
-Repeat with second dough.
+Roll dough tightly, starting with the short (8-inch) end; pinch edges to seal.
+Repeat with the second dough.

-- Dough is very soft and sticky.
+- The dough is very soft and sticky.
 Carefully lift and place pieces into greased 8½ x 4½-inch loaf pans.
-Press dough to fit pan and smooth top.
+Press dough to fit pan, and smooth top.
 Cover; let rise until almost double in size, or until indentation remains after touching.

 - Bake in a preheated 350°F oven for 35-40 minutes, until golden brown.
-Place a tented piece of aluminum foil over breads the last 15 minutes to prevent over-browning.
-Brush with remaining melted butter.
-Remove from pans; cool on wire rack 10 minutes.
+Place a tented piece of aluminum foil over breads during the last 15 minutes to prevent over-browning.
+Remove from oven after baking and brush tops of loaves with remaining melted butter.
+Remove from pans; cool on wire rack 10-20 minutes.
 Combine glaze ingredients; drizzle on loaves.
-Delicious served warm.

 - *You can substitute Instant (fast-rising) yeast in place of Active Dry Yeast.
 When using Instant Yeast, expect your dough to rise faster.
 Always let your dough rise until ripe.
 Traditional methods: use equal amounts; Bread Machine: use ½ tsp Instant Yeast OR ¾ tsp Active Dry Yeast per cup of flour in your recipe.
 Visit our Lessons in Yeast & Baking for more information.